mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 4. Tight Coupling of Functions

--> The functions are tightly bound together, making it difficult to reuse individual steps.
--> Changing one function may impact the entire chain, breaking the code or introducing bugs.
+In callback hell, each function depends heavily on the next one, making them tightly connected.
+This makes it difficult to reuse any step individually.
+If you change one function, it can break the entire chain because every step relies on the previous one’s structure and timing.